20th

 - Special Session chairs (up to two selected from the proposers) cannot present any submitted work in the session they are chairing

-Call for short paper submission
+Call for short papers

 We are thrilled to announce the opening of the Call for short paper submission for the upcoming 20th edition of the Computational Intelligence methods for Bioinformatics and Biostatistics (CIBB) conference.